Probing cosmology with bright sirens from the CosmoDC2_BCO LSST synthetic catalog: Synthetic data

 \subsection{Kilonova data}

 As discussed above, the \texttt{CosmoDC2\_BCO} synthetic catalog includes electromagnetic counterparts to the gravitational-wave events whenever applicable.
 For neutron star mergers, these counterparts were modeled as kilonovae.
 In the case of BHNS systems, an electromagnetic signal was assigned only when the neutron star was disrupted outside the black hole horizon, while for BNS systems the emission was linked to the nature of the post-merger remnant.
 Luminosities were drawn from ranges consistent with theoretical expectations~\citep{Margalit:2019dpi,Metzger:2019zeh}.
-Apparent magnitudes in the LSST $ugrizy$ filters were then computed by assuming blackbody emission and applying standard $k$-corrections.
+Apparent magnitudes in the LSST $ugrizy$ filters were then computed by assuming blackbody emission and applying standard $k$-corrections. \footnote{The apparent magnitude in band $b$, compiled in the \texttt{CosmoDC2\_BCO} catalogs, follows the standard formulation of \cite{Hogg:1999ad}.
+It incorporates the $k$-correction, which accounts for the redshifting of the emitted spectral energy distribution, causing radiation emitted in a given rest-frame band to be mapped onto a different observer-frame band.}

-The detectability of a kilonova depends on its intrinsic luminosity, distance, survey cadence, and the single-visit limiting magnitude.
-In this work we define a detection via magnitude cuts recommended by the Rubin Observatory Target of Opportunity report~\citep{Andreoni:2024pkp}.
-Assuming 180\,s single-visit exposures, the adopted $5\sigma$ limiting magnitudes are:
+Naturally, the detectable population of kilonovae associated with GW events is subject to several selection effects.
+The \texttt{CosmoDC2\_BCO} catalogs provide a baseline treatment of electromagnetic detectability by applying the single-visit limiting magnitudes for each LSST band,

-An event is considered detectable if its apparent magnitude is brighter than at least one of these thresholds in any band.
+These limits correspond to 180s single-visit exposures and follow the recommendations of the Rubin Observatory Target of Opportunity report~\citep{Andreoni:2024pkp}.
+An event is classified as detectable if its apparent magnitude is brighter than at least one of these thresholds in any band.

+In practice, the observable counterpart rate can be further reduced by survey cadence, weather losses, seasonal visibility, and telescope scheduling.
+Modeling these survey-operational effects would require a dedicated LSST observing-strategy simulation and lies beyond the scope of the present cosmological analysis.
+To avoid introducing additional model-dependent assumptions, we therefore adopt the conservative choice of using only the photometric detectability criterion already encoded in the catalog.